greghendershott/frog/README.md

  where <option> is one of
   -c, --clean : Delete generated files.
   -m, --make, -b, --build : Generate files.
-  -p, --preview : Run a local server and starting your browser.
+  -p, --preview : Run a local server and start your browser.
   -n <title>, --new <title> : Create a file for a new post based on today's
     date and your supplied <title>.
   --pygments-css <style-name> : Generate ./css/pygments.css using style-name (ex: 'default') --help, -h : Show this help
 ```

-A typical usage would be:
+A typical workflow:

 1. Create a new post with `racket frog.rkt -n "My Post Title"`.
 The
 name of the new file is displayed to stdout.